IronCore864/amazon-eu-price-compare/README.md

 ### Unpacked chrome extension dir
 chrome-extension

+# Version 1.3.1 Updates:
+- Fix bug when a product doesn't has main category rank

 # Version 1.3.0 Updates:
 - Add options page
 - Add product rank.
 By default it's not shown.
 Can be enabled in options page.
 Only main category rank is shown.